JLL (company): History

-William Sanders founded real estate company International Development Corp in 1966 in El Paso, Texas.
+William Sanders founded the real estate company International Development Corp in 1966 in El Paso, Texas.

 Sanders renamed the company LaSalle Partners in 1968 and relocated to Chicago, Illinois.
 The company first offered investment banking, investment management, and land services.
 By 1997, LaSalle had grown into three business divisions, Management Services, Corporate and Financial Services, and Investment Management, with ten U.S. corporate offices and seven international offices.
-LaSalle Partners made an initial public offering in 1996.

 JLL purchased The Staubach Company in 2008.
 Roger Staubach served as executive chairman of JLL from 2008 until he retired in 2018.
 JLL merged with UK-based King Sturge in a £197 million deal in 2011.
 The combined business, with 2,700 employees and 43 offices, created the largest property agent in the UK, as reported by The Telegraph in 2011.
 The company acquired Irish-based Guardian Property Asset Management in 2015.
 LaSalle Investment Management, a subsidiary of JLL, managed $58 billion in real estate investments for institutional and retail clients, as of 2016.
 JLL had acquired 80 companies and established 100 offices worldwide by 2016.

-The company expanded from commercial real estate services to include property technology or "proptech", with the 2017 launch of its JLL Spark division.
+The company expanded from commercial real estate services to include property technology, or "proptech", with the 2017 launch of its JLL Spark division.
 In June 2018, JLL Spark created a $100 million venture fund to invest in real estate start-ups, such as a technology to link office users with co-working spaces.

 JLL announced the acquisition of HFF in a deal worth $2 billion in March 2019.
 The acquisition was completed in July 2019 and worth $1.8 billion.

 In 2021, the company's technology division sold Stessa, the single-family rental asset management software company it acquired in 2018, to Roofstock as part of a deal in which JLL acquired a minority stake in Roofstock and it would provide services to JLL's clients.